ChinmayNaolekar0305/AI-Pacman-Explorer/README.md

 ## Project 4: Ghostbusters
 Equip Pacman with sensors and delve into Bayesian networks to track invisible ghosts.
 Implement exact and approximate inference techniques, combining prior knowledge and real-time observations for efficient ghost hunting.
 Joint Particle Filter Enhance ghost tracking with a joint particle filter, allowing Pacman to consider dependencies between ghost movements.
 Implement observe-update and time-elapse procedures for accurate tracking in dynamic scenarios.

+## Getting Started:
+- Clone the repository.
+- Navigate to the project directory you want to explore.
+- Follow project-specific instructions in each project's README file.

+## Contributions:
+Contributions are welcome!
+Submit pull requests for improvements or additional features.

+## Acknowledgments:
+Inspired by the AI course curriculum at UMass Amherst (CS 383), these projects owe gratitude to the educational community, instructors, and contributors who make these materials accessible.

+Happy coding and exploring with AI Pacman! 🎮🤖